Law on the Abolition of the Reichsrat

-The Law on the Abolition of the Reichsrat (Gesetz über die Aufhebung des Reichsrats) was a measure enacted by the government of Nazi Germany on 14 February 1934 that abolished the second chamber of the German parliament.
+The Law on the Abolition of the Reichsrat (Gesetz über die Aufhebung des Reichsrats) was a measure enacted by the government of Nazi Germany on 14 February 1934 that abolished the Reichsrat, the second chamber of the German parliament.

 Background

 The Constitution of the Weimar Republic established a bicameral parliament consisting of the Reichstag and the Reichsrat.
 The Reichsrat (Reich Council) was the body by which the German federal states (Länder) participated in the formation of legislation at the national level.
 Reichsrat deputies were members or representatives of the state ministries, and were bound by the instructions of their respective state governments.
 States were represented in the Reichsrat on the basis of their population.
 While the Reichsrat was customarily referred to as the "upper chamber," it was actually not as powerful as the Reichstag.
 Its powers consisted more of delaying or blocking proposed legislation by withholding its required assent.
 Reich government ministers were required to inform the Reichsrat of proposed legislation or administrative regulations and allow it to voice objections.
 The Reichsrat could also veto legislation that was passed by the Reichstag, and the veto only could be overridden by a two-thirds vote of the Reichstag.

 After Adolf Hitler became Reich Chancellor on 30 January 1933, he initiated the process of Gleichschaltung (coordination) to assume control of all aspects of the German government and society.
 The first steps involved seizing effective control of the state Landtage (parliaments) through the Provisional Law on the Coordination of the States with the Reich (31 March 1933).
 The next step came with the Second Law on the Coordination of the States with the Reich (7 April 1933), which appointed a Reich Governor (Reichsstatthalter) in each state to oversee the government administration.
 Perhaps most importantly, the Law on the Reconstruction of the Reich (30 January 1934) abolished the state Landtage and formally transferred the sovereignty of the states to the central Reich government.

-The states, though not themselves eliminated, were no longer participating components in a federal system but mere administrative units of the Reich, which was now essentially a unitary state.
-At this point, they had no function to play in national legislation, so it made little sense to retain the Reichsrat.
+The states, though not eliminated, were no longer participating components in a federal system but mere administrative units of a highly centralized unitary state.
+At this point, they no longer had even a nominal role in national policy, so it made little sense to retain the Reichsrat.
 Hence, the next logical step in the relentless Nazi diminishment of the states was the elimination of the Reichsrat altogether.
-This would be accomplished by the Law on the Abolition of the Reichsrat, which was drafted by Reich Interior Minister Wilhelm Frick who also served as the presiding officer of the Reichsrat.
+This to be accomplished by the Law on the Abolition of the Reichsrat, which was drafted by Reich Interior Minister Wilhelm Frick who also served as the presiding officer of the Reichsrat.